wearscript/wearscript-docs/cards.rst

 API
 ----

-WS.Cards() : Tree
+WS.Cards : Tree
-  Creates an empty card tree configuration
+  Empty card tree configuration, create with "new WS.Cards()".

 Tree.add(String body, String footer, [Function selected, Function tapped], [String menuTitle, Function menuAction]..) : Tree Add a card to a tree.
 Can be chained for fluency